-Authors Problem investigated Sponsoring agency ^a Legg (1989) The value of recreational fishing in Ontario.
+Authors Problem investigated Sponsoring agency Legg (1989) The value of recreational fishing in Ontario.
 Independent Adams (1990) The demand for fishing site quality in Ontario.
 Independent Cowan (1990) Examines the small craft harbors.
-Independent Cowan (1991) The value of recreational fisheries, with a modified hedonic travel cost model.
-Independent Auld (1985) The demand for water quality in recreational use.
-OME Talhelm et al. (1987) Acid rain damage to sportfishing in Ontario.
-FOC Apogee et al. (1990) Economic benefits of Remedial Action Plans for the Great Lakes Areas of Concern.
-OME Ecologistics (1990) Economic benefits to the Bay of Quinte recreational fishery from improved water quality.
-OME Ecologistics (1990) Economic benefits to beach users from water quality improvements.
-OME Filion et al. (1990) Economic significance of wildlife recreation in Ontario.
+Independent and the second The value of recreational fisheries, with a modified hedonic travel cost model.
+Independent Cowan (1991) The demand for water quality in recreational use.
+OME Auld (1985) Acid rain damage to sportfishing in Ontario.
+FOC Talhelm et al. (1987) Economic benefits of Remedial Action Plans for the Great Lakes Areas of Concern.
+OME Apogee et al. (1990) Economic benefits of Remembra Action Flans for the Great Elates Flaces of Contention Economic benefits to the Bay of Quinte recreational fishery OME Ecologistics (1990) from improved water quality.
+E (1000) Economic benefits to beach users from water quality improvements.
+OME Ecologistics (1990) Economic significance of wildlife recreation in Ontario.
 Environ.
 Can.
-DPA et al. (1991) Economic benefits from the proposed changes in Air Quality Regulation 308.
-OME White (1991) Recreational value of wilderness.
-MTR Nautiyal and Chowdhary (1975) Demand for recreational activities in Earl Rowe Provincial Park near Alliston.
-Canada Council/OMNR Kreutzwiser (1981a) The recreational value of marshes at Long Point and Point Pelee on Lake Erie.
+Filion et al. (1990) Economic significance of whome recreation in Ontario.
+OME DPA et al. (1991) Economic benefits from the proposed changes in Air Quality Regulation 308.
+OMTR White (1991) Recreational value of wilderness.
+Canada Council/OMNR Nautiyal and Demand for recreational activities in Earl Rowe Provincial Park near Alliston.
+Callada Coulicit/Olilitit Chowdhary (1975) Delta an I alta Delta an I alta Eria Univ. of Guelph/OMNR Kreutzwiser (1981a) The recreational value of marshes at Long Point and Point Pelee on Lake Erie.
 Univ. of Guelph/OMNR Kreutzwiser (1981b) Economic significance of the Long Point marsh on Lake Erie.
-Univ. of Guelph/OMNR Kreutzwiser (1984) Economic benefits of the Upper Credit sportfishery.
+Kreutzwiser (1984) Economic benefits of the Upper Credit sportfishery.
 OMNR Roy (1986) Economics of wetland preservation on the shore of Lake St. Clair.
 OMNR Usher (1987) Socio-economic importance of the Ontario Lake of the Woods fishery.
 OMNR Van Vuuren and Roy (1990) Social and private returns from wetland preservation in Kent county.
 OMNR cost method.
 M.A.
 Thesis, Department of Economics, Queen's University, Kingston, Ontario.